ezgiiscioglu/Medidas-Madrid/README.md

-# Medidas Madrid - Measurements of Madrid
+# Medidas de Madrid - Measurements of Madrid

 In this kernel we will examine dataset (dfMedidas1.csv).
 This dataset contains the measurements of one year of several attributes related with the air quality of city of Madrid.
 There are 365 rows (one per day).
 We will apply machine learning algorithms over variables within this data set.